Lupusa87/BlazorSourceMangler/README.md

 # Blazor Source Mangler

+App is not tested for latest commit and is in active development.

-This is .core console app which is processing blazor dlls (only blazor app and blazor lib dlls, not common dlls like mscorelib) and is mangling property/field/parameter/method/type/namespace names.
+This is .net core console app which is processing blazor dlls (only blazor app and blazor lib dlls, not common dlls like mscorlib) and is mangling property/field/parameter/method/type/namespace names and cleaning dead codes.

-Purpose is to make downloaded balzor dlls less readable for foreign eyes.
+Purpose is to make downloaded blazor dlls smaller and less readable for foreign eyes.

-Also shortening names is giving some small dll's size reducion.
+Also shortening names is giving some additional dll's size reducion.

 App is using mono.cecil.